cberri/Quanty-cFOS/README.md

 The user can decide which method is more suitable to process the input raw images.
 It is recommended to start with the StarDist 2D *Versatile* model and switch to the ilastik pixel classification workflow only if the detection is not accurate enough or the structures of interest are not convex

-The novelty of the Quanty-cFOS counting tool is the *z-score* intensity analysis used to compute the intensity cutoff (*cFOS Automated Optimization*).
+The novelty of the Quanty-cFOS counting tool is the *z-score* intensity analysis used to compute the intensity cutoff (*Automated Optimization*).
 The algorithm computes the intensity and the standard deviation of each detected cell on the raw images and uses the normalized distance between each single cell intensity and the mean population intensity to calculate the intensity cutoff.
 Cells above the intesity cutoff are counted positve, below the cutoff - negative

 The workflow consists of two major steps: